medialesson/config-settings/angular/eslint/eslint.md

 ### NX specific rules

 In the case of NX workspaces, it is also recommended to enforce boundaries between the different modules (i.e. apps and libraries) inside the project.
-The configuration to achieve this, however, will greatly depend on how the project is structured, so we suggest reading the [NX documentation](https://nx.dev/features/enforce-module-boundaries) for more information.
+By default, the rule `@nx/enforce-module-boundaries` is included in the ESLint configuration from new projects, but it does not define any constrains.
+These need to be manually specified with the help of the [NX documentation](https://nx.dev/features/enforce-module-boundaries) based on the project's architecture.